abhisunny2610/MERN-Projects/README.md

 - Technologies Used: List the main technologies used in this project.
 - Demo: Provide a link to a live demo or the project repository.

-(Repeat this structure for additional projects)

-## Getting Started

-Include instructions on how to get started with the projects in this repository.
-This could include prerequisites, setting up the development environment, etc.

-## Installation

-Provide detailed installation instructions for each project.
-Include any dependencies that need to be installed and steps to run the project locally.

-## Usage

-Explain how to use each project, including any configuration settings, features, or important considerations.

-## Contributing

-Provide guidelines for contributors, including information on how to submit issues, propose new features, or contribute to existing projects.

-## License

-Include information about the license under which the projects in this repository are released.